 Businesses today operate much differently than a few years ago and as the digital workforce becomes normal, cybersecurity has never been more important.
-Organizations are adopting a Zero Trust framework to not only adapt to the digital workforce, but to ensure business continuity.
-Below are seven key benefits of implementing Zero Trust.
+Organizations are adopting a Zero Trust framework to not only adapt to the digital workforce but to ensure business continuity.
+Below are seven key advantages of implementing Zero Trust.

 1-Gain greater visibility into your enterprise traffic

 Zero Trust means “never trust, always verify”.
 Once you have monitoring set up to cover all your resources and activities, you’ll have full and clear visibility into the identity, time, and location of the access request.

 As the foundation of Zero Trust is continuous monitoring and analyzing, access requests can be evaluated shortly after, and IT doesn’t need to be involved in approving every access request which decreases their workload on the repeated job.

 Zero Trust enables your security team to not only work faster but smarter.
 They can easily generate reliable data and gain insights to maintain a more secure environment with less staff.

 By limiting what a user can access, Zero Trust delivers better data protection.
 A Zero Standing Privilege framework combined with just-in-time (JIT) access prevents rogue employees or malware from gaining access to large portions of your network.

 With Zero Trust, identity is the perimeter.
 In a digital-first work environment, firewalls are no longer sufficient as the staff is working remotely and data is spread across the cloud.
 Zero Trust offers robust protection for workers and data in any location with attached identity and repeated authentication.